seL4/docs/GettingStarted.md

 Read the [Hardware](Hardware) pages to see a list of supported platforms, and special instructions for particular hardware platforms.

+### Verification Targets and Claims

+The seL4 kernel has a number of verified properties on a selection of configured hardware platforms.
+These configurations are also referred to as *verification platforms* (e.g. ARM\_HYP).
+Read [Verified Configurations](VerifiedConfigurations) to see which proofs are available for which platform and how to make use of these configurations.

+**Note:** verification claims are limited to specific properties of seL4 on specifically configured platforms.
+These claims do not automatically transfer to other platforms, other seL4 configurations, or custom seL4 versions.
+Please consult [Frequently Asked Questions](FrequentlyAskedQuestions), as well as the [proof and assumptions page](http://sel4.systems/Info/FAQ/proof.pml) for a better understanding of the intersection of verification and seL4.

 ### Setting up your machine

 Read the [Host Dependencies](HostDependencies) page to find instructions on how to set up